Silarn/EDMC-Pioneer/README.md

 and install the prerequisite plugin to make use of this feature.

 The text color and anchor point for the display are configurable.

+From version 2.3.0, the overlay will now show detailed info for the main star and either your current location (approaching a landable planet) or your current target body.

 ## EDSM Parsing
 Once per system, data can be parsed from EDSM as an alternative to getting the data in-game.
 This may save time for